John Akomfrah: Awards and honours

-Akomfrah was appointed Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours for services to the film industry.
+Akomfrah was appointed as an Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours for services to the film industry.
 In March 2012, he was awarded the European Cultural Foundation's Princess Margaret Award.

-In 2013 he was awarded honorary doctorates from University of the Arts London and from Goldsmiths, University of London.
-In 2014 he was awarded an honorary doctorate from Portsmouth University, the reformed polytechnic from which he had graduated in 1982.
+In 2013, he was awarded honorary doctorates from University of the Arts London and from Goldsmiths, University of London.
+In 2014, he was awarded an honorary doctorate from Portsmouth University, the reformed polytechnic from which he had graduated in 1982.

-In 2017, Akomfrah won the biennial Artes Mundi prize, the UK's biggest award for international art, having been chosen for the award for his "substantial body of outstanding work dealing with issues of migration, racism and religious persecution", including his work Auto Da Fé.
+In 2017, Akomfrah won the biennial Artes Mundi Prize, the UK's biggest award for international art, having been chosen for the award for his "substantial body of outstanding work dealing with issues of migration, racism and religious persecution", including his work Auto Da Fé.
 Akomfrah said of his winning two-screen video installation, which explores the theme of mass migration over a 400-year period: "I wanted to focus on the fact that many people have to leave because something terrible is happening, it’s not just about leaving for a better life, many people feel they have to leave to have a life at all."

-Akomfrah was appointed Commander of the Order of the British Empire (CBE) in the 2017 Birthday Honours for services to art and film making.
+Akomfrah was appointed as a Commander of the Order of the British Empire (CBE) in the 2017 Birthday Honours for services to art and film making.
 He was named Artist of the Year in the 2018 Apollo Magazine Awards.
 He was elected a Royal Academician in 2019.

 He was knighted in the 2023 New Year Honours for services to the arts.